blufruits/plotter/README.md

 What the script does:

 The script will ask the user if any data pairs would like to be input (x and y).
-If yes, the data will be input and saved to a 'data.csv' file in the same directory as the .py file.
+If yes, the data will be input and saved to a 'data.csv' file in the same directory as the .py file (the x_y_plotter directory).
 This step can be repeated to the user's liking.
 When the user has finished inputtng the data, a scatter plot will be displayed.
 Since the data is stored in the 'data.csv' file, the scatter plot can be amended over time.

 Usage: